Al00X/LanguageDetector/README.md

 ---
 ## Usage

-You and either instantiate the class or use it statically.
+You can either instantiate the class or use it statically.

 ### Instance Use
 ```swift